6 Reasons Gin is Healthier Than You Realize

 - Helps deal with coughs and sore throats

 The juniper berries and plant botanicals in gin make it an excellent balm for coughs and sore throats.
 Their essential oils give gin a smooth texture and help expel mucus that is stuck in the throat.
-On top of that juniper berries also contain antioxidant and anti-fungal properties that are effective against coughs and colds.
+On top of that juniper berries also contain antioxidants and anti-fungal properties that are effective against coughs and colds.

 It should be noted that it is best not to refrigerate gin as it will affect the essential oils and reduce their effectiveness.